James Galloway Weir

 but no one has yet ascertained positive proof that he made any

-machines from scratch.
+that he made sewing machines for Queen Victoria!
 As an importer it would seem like a whole

 different profession.
 Few importers bother to